Pineapple-Soup/autochemlab/README.md

 ## Usage

+### PDF
-To use AutoChemLab, run the script with a PDF file as an argument:
+Run the script with a Reagents & Hazards PDF file as an argument:

 ```shell
 python3 main.py <filename.pdf>